UAE gets colder: Near-freezing 1.9℃ recorded at this spot

 Chilly weather saw frost formation on Jebel Jais on Friday

 Temperatures in the UAE hit a new low.
-A chilly 1.9℃ was recorded in Ras Al Kahimah's Jebel Jais at 5am this morning, a day after hitting 2.2℃ on Friday.
+A chilly 1.9℃ was recorded in Ras Al Khaimah's Jebel Jais at 5am on Saturday, just a day after hitting 2.2℃.

 The cold weather conditions resulted in frost formation on the mountain, the highest peak in the UAE.
-Ice crystals were seen on video floating down a water stream and on a car's roof.
+Ice crystals were seen floating down a water stream and on a car's roof early Friday.

-Yesterday, the country experienced moderate to heavy rainfall, with rain falling in Abu Dhabi, Dubai, and four other emirates.
+While official mercury readings come from the National Centre of Meteorology (NCM), some had shown proof that the temperature on the Ras Al Khaimah mountain could have plummeted to the freezing point of water at 0℃.

+Here's a photo posted at 6.22am on the UAE weather account Storm Centre:

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.